pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 - **Privacy Level**: An important mechanism for controlling data public visibility for specified account, which can effectively protect transaction participants and hidden the coin value.
   Abelian has two levels of privacy, namely fully-private privacy level and pseudo-private privacy level.
-  The coins with fully-private privacy level would hide the coin value in the transaction, and their transfers are not traceable, while the coins with pseudo-private privacy level would public the coin value in the transaction, and their transfers are traceable.
+  - **Fully-Private Privacy Level**: Hides the coin value and makes transfers untraceable.
+  - **Pseudo-Private Privacy Level**: Publicly shows the coin value and allows tracking of transfers.

-For integrating with existing wallets, such as Abelian Desktop Wallet Pro, the above root seeds and keys can be derived from somewhere, i.e., entropy seed, referred to as `Entropy Seed` in the low-level APIs of the Abelian SDK, or its one alternative form, say mnemonics, referred to as `Mnemonics` in the low-level APIs of the Abelian SDK.
+For integrating with existing wallets, such as Abelian Desktop Wallet Pro, the above root seeds and keys can be derived from an entropy seed or mnemonics.

-- **Entropy Seed**: A 32-byte random data used to derive secret info such as all above seeds and keys.
+- **Entropy Seed**: A 32-byte random data used to derive account info such as all above seeds and keys.

-- **Mnemonics**: A 24-word list used to derive secret info such as all above seeds and keys.
+- **Mnemonics**: A 24-word list used to derive account info such as all above seeds and keys.

-In order to receive coins, the account needs to provide an address to the outside:
+To receive coins, the account needs to provide an address to the outside:

 - **Abel Address**: A 10859-byte or 231-byte *address* to receive ABELs.
 An account can also have many addresses.
-The coins on 10859-byte *address* has the fully-private privacy, while coins on 231-byte *address* has the pseudo-private privacy.
-We often referred to it as `Address` for short.
-It can be generated from the crypto seeds.

 - **Short Address**: A 68-byte *address* to receive ABELs.
 It is calculated from the abel address and can be used as a shorter alternative to the lengthy abel address.
 Note that a short address must be registered on the Abelian Name Service (ANS) before it can be used to receive ABELs.

 > **Note**
 >
-> **Serial Number Secret Root Seed** or **View Secret Root Seed** are called *semi-secret seed* because revealing them to untrusted parties will only compromise the privacy of the account.
+> - **Serial Number Secret Root Seed** or **View Secret Root Seed** are called *semi-secret seed* because revealing them to untrusted parties will only compromise the privacy of the account.
 The funds in the account are safe as long as the **Spend Secret Root Seed** is not revealed.
 >
-> For trusted parties (e.g., an internal Abelian Super Node), the *semi-secret seeds* can be revealed to them to allow them to track the spent coins and the balance of the account.
+> - For trusted parties (e.g., an internal Abelian Super Node), the *semi-secret seeds* can be revealed to them to allow them to track the spent coins and the balance of the account.
 In this sense, they can be treated as **public keys**.
 >
-> Note that for **Pseudo-private** privacy level, **Serial Number Secret Root Seed** and **View Secret Root Seed** is idle.
+> - Note that for **Pseudo-private** privacy level, **Serial Number Secret Root Seed** and **View Secret Root Seed** is idle.
 >
-> In the following description,  all accounts will be pseudo-private.
+> - The coins on 10859-byte *address* has the fully-private privacy, while coins on 231-byte *address* has the pseudo-private privacy.
+    We often referred to it as `Address` for short.
+It can be generated from the crypto seeds.
+>
-> For ease of use, `sequence account` is introduced to generate addresses in specified order, i.e., using the same sequence number would generate the same address.
+> - For some specific applications, `sequence account` is introduced to generate addresses in specified order, i.e., using the same sequence number would generate the same address.
 > And more, an account with the **secret seed** (i.e., **Spend Secret Root Seed**) is called a `signer account`; an account without the **secret seed** is called a `viewer account`.

 ### 2.2.
 Create, import and export accounts

-The `Account` demo shows how to create, import and export accounts:
+The `Account` demo shows how to create, import and export accounts, note that all accounts will be pseudo-private sequence account:

 ```bash
 bin/abel4j-demo Account